How to Count the Occurrences of a Character in a String in Excel – 4 Examples

 Frequently Asked Questions

-Can the characters be counted in a cell without including particular letters or symbols?
+Can characters be counted in a cell without including particular letters or symbols?

 Yes, you can reduce the character count by excluding particular characters or symbols.
 Before utilizing the LEN function, remove those characters using the SUBSTITUTE function.
-To perform this, use the following formula:
+Use the following formula:

 =LEN(SUBSTITUTE(SUBSTITUTE(SUBSTITUTE(A1, "letter1", ""), "letter2", ""), "letter3", ""))

-This formula determines the length of the text in cell A1 while excluding specified characters (‘letter1‘, ‘letter2‘, ‘letter3‘) through nested SUBSTITUTE functions.
-The LEN function then calculates the resulting length
+This formula determines the length of the text in A1 while excluding specified characters (‘letter1‘, ‘letter2‘, ‘letter3‘) through nested SUBSTITUTE functions.
+The LEN function calculates the resulting length

 Are there any shortcuts to quickly count characters in a cell?

-While there’s no dedicated keyboard shortcut for character counting, you can quickly see character counts by using the formula bar at the top of the Excel window.
-When you click on a cell, the formula bar shows you the character count, including spaces.
+No, but you can quickly see the character count using the formula bar.
+When you click a cell, the formula bar shows you the character count, including spaces.

 Can I count characters in cells that are part of a table in Excel?